Continuous analytic capacity and holomorphic motions: Introduction and statement of main results

 Here $H^\infty(D)$ denotes the space of all bounded analytic functions on $D$ and $f'(\infty)$ is defined by

 Analytic capacity was introduced by Ahlfors in \cite{AHL} for the study of a problem of Painlev\'e from 1888 asking for a geometric characterization of the compact sets $E \subset \mathbb{C}$ that are \textit{removable} for bounded analytic functions, in the sense that all functions in $H^\infty(D)$ are constant.
 It is easily seen that such removable sets coincide precisely with the sets of zero analytic capacity.
-Despite recent advances, analytic capacity is notoriously hard to estimate in general and its properties remain quite mysterious, although there exist efficient numerical methods in some cases, see e.g. \cite{YOR}.
-For more information on analytic capacity, we refer the reader to \cite{DUD}, \cite{GAR}, \cite{TOL} and \cite{YOU}.
+Despite recent advances, analytic capacity is notoriously hard to estimate in general and some of its properties remain quite mysterious.
+For instance, it is not known whether analytic capacity is subadditive, i.e.,